 Some users may progress to snorting from swallowing drugs to intensify the high.
 Snorting is often a sign of a developing addiction.
 However, smoking and IV drug use cause the drug to reach the brain faster.

-Are you worried your drug or alcohol use has gotten out of control?
+Are you worried your drug use has gotten out of control?
 Take our free and confidential addiction assessment.

 What Kind of Drugs Do You Snort?